Smart Contracts

 owner: 0x33e4aD5A1367fbf7004c637F628A5b78c44Fa76CdepositWallet: 0x21999a074344610057c9b2B362332388a44502D4relayer: deployed=falsepolygon code: 0x363d3d373d3d363d7f360894a13ba1a3210667c828492db...status: deployed for POLY_1271Polygolem exposes the chain check through pkg/contracts:

-status, err := contracts.DepositWalletDeployed(ctx, depositWallet, "")if err != nil { return err}if status.Deployed { // Skip WALLET-CREATE and continue approval/funding/readiness.}The CLI reports the split explicitly:
+status, err := contracts.DepositWalletDeployed(ctx, depositWallet, "")if err != nil { return err}if status.Deployed { // Skip WALLET-CREATE and continue approval/funding/readiness.}The active SDK registry shape is:

 { "deployed": true, "deploymentStatusSource": "polygon_code", "relayerDeployed": false, "onchainCodeDeployed": true}DepositWalletFactory